1.

 31.

 Williams, Dudley H & Fleming, Ian.
-Spectroscopic methods in organic chemistry.
-(McGraw-Hill Higher Education, 2008).
+Spectroscopic Methods in Organic Chemistry.
+(McGraw-Hill Higher Education, London, 2008).

 32.

 Kent, James Albert & Riegel, Emil Raymond.
-Kent and Riegel’s handbook of industrial chemistry and biotechnology.
-(Springer, 2007).
+Kent and Riegel’s Handbook of Industrial Chemistry and Biotechnology.
+(Springer, New York, 2007).

 33.